mozhani/VisualRECOMBINANT/README.md

 >
 ---
 ## About Me
-My name is Mozhdeh Ahrabi Tabriz, and I have graduated with a master degree in Artificial Intelligence track from [Iran University of Science and Technology](https://iust.ac.ir).
+My name is Mozhdeh Ahrabi Tabriz, and I have graduated with a Master's degree in Artificial Intelligence track and a Bachelor's degree in Software track, both from [Iran University of Science and Technology](https://iust.ac.ir).
 I am enthusiastic about cognitive processes, particularly the creative processes.

 Email: m_ahrabitabriz@alumuni.iust.ac.ir